subshell/helm-charts/charts/sophora-server/README.md

 It's also possible to use postgres as your jcr repository.
 To use postgres with jcr set `sophora.server.persistence.repositoryType` to `postgres`.

+## gRPC API (Sophora v6+)
+Sophora 6 introduces a gRPC API. gRPC is basically HTTP/2 but requires specific non-default settings in most HTTP proxies, including Ingress Controllers.
+To deal with this, the chart now supports deploying a second Ingress for the gRPC API, which can be configured differently from the main Ingress.

+This is not enabled by default.
+To enable it, set `grpcIngress.enabled` to `true` and configure it as needed.
+The example configuration contains the required settings for the Nginx Ingress Controller.

 ## Tips for productive installations

 ### Cluster servers